contentful/slash-developers/docs/tutorials/android/offline-persistence-with-vault.md

 vault.requestSync(SyncConfig.builder().setClient(client).build());
 ~~~

 In the DroidStory app, we use a [retained fragment][retained_fragment] named [StoryFragment.java][storyfragment_java].
-Since activities get destroyed and re-created through configuration changes (e.g. orientation), a retained fragment is one way of having data live-through those events.
-A retained fragment's `onCreate()` method will be invoked only once, that's why we call `requestSync()` [right there][storyfragment_requestsync], ensuring the data will be refreshed whenever that screen shows up for the first time through the lifetime of a process.
+Since activities get destroyed and re-created through configuration changes (e.g. orientation), a retained fragment is one way of having data live through those events.
+A retained fragment's `onCreate()` method will be invoked only once, so we call `requestSync()` [right there][storyfragment_requestsync], ensuring the data will be refreshed whenever that screen shows up for the first time through the lifetime of a process.
 In addition, sync is trigged with a pull to refresh gesture inside [StoryActivity.java][storyactivity_ptr].

 There are several ways to get notified once sync is finished, you can use broadcasts, callbacks or RxJava observables.
 But who wants to deal with broadcasts/callbacks anyway?
 With RxJava: